Top tips for choosing a school

 - Start with local schools

-- Visit at least two schools so that you have something to compare
+- Visit at least two schools so you can make comparisons

 - Take your child's views into account